Latest Updates on Business and Itasca County Regarding COVID-19

 IEDC is here to serve the businesses and individuals in this community by providing clear, concise information to help them thrive or sustain.
 In the current climate, information is coming from all sides, and while it is well intended, often can leave one confused about what is available to them.

-Our commitment at IEDC is to always provide the most up to date, accurate information available.
+Our commitment at IEDC is to always provide the most up to date, accurate information as it becomes available to us.

 We have put together a unique webpage for funding resources that are available for businesses in Itasca County who have been affected by the COVID-19 pandemic.